 Feel free to visit my Shop page to see the items I love and recommend for the kitchen and around the home.

 Check Their Dietary Needs

-Before your guests set off for their travels, make sure to ask them if they have any dietary restrictions or needs.
+Before your guests set off for their travels, make sure to ask them if they have any dietary restrictions or needs (I have a load of gluten-free recipes here).
 Also, check what they usually eat for breakfast and like to munch on throughout the day.
 Pick up some food on your regular supermarket trip so they have options.
 You can even make them a little snack basket in their room so they don’t even have to bother you for munchies!